tttmmmyyyy/fixlang/Document.md

 An action `pure(v)` represents a computation that returns `v` with no interaction with the environment.

 For example, `print(str) : IO ()` is an I/O action that prints `str` to the standard output.
 Assume that `read : IO String` is an I/O action that reads a content of standard input as a string.
-Then, the I/O action `echo` that reads a line and just prints it can be written as:
+Then, the I/O action `echo` that reads standard input and just prints it can be written as:

 ```
 echo : IO ();
 echo = read.bind(|s| print(s));
 ```

-NOTE: Actually there is no value `read : IO String` in Fix's standard library, but it can be made as `read_content(stdin).map(as_ok)`.
+NOTE: Actually there is no `read : IO String` defined in Fix's standard library.
+It can be defined as `read_content(stdin).map(as_ok)`.

 2. Result-like monads